AzeTheGreat/ONI-Mods/src/BetterInfoCards/Widgets/README.md

 To do this, you must export a unique string `name`, describing the type of your entry, and an object `data` to be used in processing.
 For example, if your mod showed the heat capacity of an element, the name might be `MyNamespaceHeatCapacity`, and the data could be the `GameObject` of the selectable, or a specific `Component`.

-To accomplish this, you must push a string, and then an object onto the stack, and then call `GetSelectInfo_Patch.Export`  Since mods cannot be used as references, this method must be called through reflection, and should handle BIC not being present.
+To accomplish this, you must push a string, and then an object onto the stack, and then call `GetSelectInfo_Patch.Export`.
+This should be done right after the `DrawText` call you insert.
+Since mods cannot be used as references, this method must be called through reflection, and should handle BIC not being present.

 ```
 if(AccessTools.Method("GetSelectInfo_Patch", "ExportGO") is MethodInfo export)